egyabaah/Tippy-Calculator/README.md

 * Deciding where to put innerClass in a class inorder to have a well formatted code, I decided to put innerClasses at the bottom of parent class (https://stackoverflow.com/a/4730156/24995341)

 TODO:
-* Save Tips and allow user to see all their previous tips [Will do when i get free time]
+* Save Tips and allow user to see all their previous tips [Will do when i get free time
+* Improve UI
 ## License

     Copyright 2024] Emmanuel Gyabaah